pyravi26/fastCLI/README.md

 sh setup.sh $0
 ```

-This will setup the fCLI and verify it by showing the help topic of this command.
+This will setup the fCLI and verify the same, by showing/display the help topic/s.

 - In order to create a workspace: